-Add the eggs, one at a time, and beat them in well to prevent curdling (panel #4).
+Add the room temperature eggs one at a time, and beat them in well to prevent curdling (panel #4, above).
 If you want to lighten your pound cake even further, you can separate your eggs, whip the whites, and fold them in gently at the end.
 But I personally find that to be more complicated than it’s worth.

 Add the dry ingredients on low speed (panel #5), mix in the chocolate chips by hand, and then put the mixture into your prepared pan (Panel #6).
 Give the pan a few thwacks on the countertop to even out the batter, and then sprinkle a few more chocolate chips on the top for fun.

 For those of you who are perfectionists, it’s important to know that pound cakes crack.
 The guidance from Southern Living is “Don’t worry about it!”